oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/experimental/platform-designer/Readme.md

    2. Assign pins for the `fpga_led` and `reset_button_n` signals using the same methodology:

-      Pin planner from GHRD:
+      *Pin planner from GHRD:*

       ![](Readme.md.assets/pins-from-ghrd.png)

-      Final pin planner configuration:
+      *Final pin planner configuration:*

       ![](Readme.md.assets/pins-from-design.png)

 8. Now we will add the timing constraints.

    1. If you are using the Intel® Arria® 10 SX SoC Dev Kit, you can find a timing constraints file for the JTAG interface (jtag.sdc) in the GHRD.

-   2. Create a new Synopsis Design Constraints (SDC) file named `add.sdc` and insert a new clock called `i_clk` to match the clock you defined in `sort.v`.
+   2. Create a new Synopsis Design Constraints (SDC) file named `add.sdc` and insert a new clock called `i_clk` to match the clock you defined in `add.v`.
 Set the period to be 10ns:

       ```
       set_time_format -unit ns -decimal_places 3